 Further, suspension is not intended as a punishment.
 It is intended as a message to you that time away from school might allow you to reconsider your values, priorities, and academic behavior.
 Your letter, therefore, should not be about why you shouldn't be punished.
 It should be about why returning to St. Lawrence in the next term would be a more productive strategy than spending a year elsewhere.

-You can either FedEx or FAX your letter to the Registrar.
+You can FedEx, FAX or email your letter to the Registrar.
 The deadline by which it must be received will be included in the notice of suspension.
 FAX number: 315-229-7424.